 Open: every day 09.30-19.30. €13.00

-- From 17 March to 23 July.
+- Until 23 July.
 “Love” a large selection with 39 art works by the most important contemporary names such as Yayoi Kusama, Tom Wesselmann, Andy Warhol, Robert Indiana, Gilbert & George, Francesco Vezzoli, Tracey Emin, Marc Quinn, Francesco Clemente, Joana Vasconcelos, and many others, who express the theme of love.
 Visitors will be invited to leave their mark inside the exhibition, creating a new art work, which will grow day by day alongside the exhibition.

 Viale Alemagna 6 • M1/2 Cadorna